Dagger: Renaissance and early modern period

-Beginning with the 17th century, another form of dagger—the plug bayonet and later the socket bayonet—was used to convert muskets and other longarms into spears by mounting them on the barrel.
-They were periodically used for eating; the arm was also used for a variety of other tasks such as mending boots, house repairs and farm jobs.
-The final function of the dagger was as an obvious and ostentatious means of enhancing a man's personal apparel, conforming to fashion which dictated that all men carried them.
+Beginning in the 17th century, another form of dagger—the plug bayonet and later the socket bayonet—was used to convert muskets and other longarms into spears by mounting them on the barrel.
+They were periodically used for eating; the arm was also used for various other tasks such as mending boots, house repairs, and farm jobs.
+The final function of the dagger was as an obvious and ostentatious means of enhancing a man's apparel, conforming to fashion which dictated that all men carried them.

-Modern Period (19th to 21st century)
+Modern period (19th–21st century)

 WW1 trench warfare caused daggers and fighting knives to come back in play.
 They also replaced the sabres worn by officers, which were too long and clumsy for trench warfare.
-They were worn with pride as a sign of having served front line duty.
+They were worn with pride as a sign of having served front-line duty.

 Daggers achieved public notoriety in the 20th century as ornamental uniform regalia during the Fascist dictatorships of Mussolini's Italy and Hitler's Germany.
-Dress daggers were used by several other countries as well, including Japan, but never to the same extent.
-As combat equipment they were carried by many infantry and commando forces during the Second World War.
-British Commando and other elite units were issued an especially slender dagger, the Fairbairn–Sykes fighting knife, developed by William E. Fairbairn and Eric A. Sykes from real-life close-combat experiences gained while serving on the Shanghai Municipal Police Force.
+Several other countries, including Japan, have used dress daggers, but never to the same extent.
+As combat equipment, they were carried by many infantry and commando forces during the Second World War.
+British Commando and other elite units were issued an exceedingly slender dagger, the Fairbairn–Sykes fighting knife, developed by William E. Fairbairn and Eric A. Sykes from real-life close-combat experiences gained while serving on the Shanghai Municipal Police Force.
 The F-S dagger proved very popular with the commandos, who used it primarily for sentry elimination.
 Some units of the U.S. Marine Corps Raiders in the Pacific were issued a similar fighting dagger, the Marine Raider stiletto, though this modified design proved less than successful when used in the type of knife combat encountered in the Pacific theater due to this version using inferior materials and manufacturing techniques.

-During the Vietnam War, the Gerber Mark II, designed by US Army Captain Bud Holzman and Al Mar, was a popular fighting knife pattern that was privately purchased by many U.S. soldiers and marines who served in that war.
+During the Vietnam War, the Gerber Mark II, designed by US Army Captain Bud Holzman and Al Mar, was a popular fighting knife pattern privately purchased by many U.S. soldiers and marines who served in that war.

 Aside from military forces, most daggers are no longer carried openly, but concealed in clothing.
 One of the more popular forms of the concealable dagger is the boot knife.
-The boot knife is nothing more than a shortened dagger that is compact enough to be worn on the lower leg, usually by means of a sheath clipped or strapped to a boot or other footwear.
+The boot knife is nothing more than a shortened dagger that is compact enough to be worn on the lower leg, usually using a sheath clipped or strapped to a boot or other footwear.

 Cultural symbolism

 The dagger is symbolically ambiguous.
-For some cultures and military organizations the dagger symbolizes courage and daring in combat.
+For some cultures and military organizations, the dagger symbolizes courage and daring in combat.